MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/delete-odfb-lists.md

     `Install-Module CredentialManager`

-3. Run the DeleteODBLists PowerShell script (from Appendix B); for example:
+3. Run the DeleteODBLists PowerShell script below (or a customized version of the script); for example:

     `$ODBSite = "https://contoso-my.sharepoint.com/personal/user1_contoso_com"`